Salvador-Labs/Automated-PWPID/README.md

 The codes herein implement manual and automated versions of the segmentation methodology detailed in  _Automated Phase Segmentation with Quantifiable Sensitivities of Three-Phase Microstructures of Solid Oxide Cell Electrodes_ submitted to Materials Characterization (under review).

+All functions in `main.py` explained below can segment a _single_ file or _all relevant_ files in a folder.
+If the path to a _file_ is provided, the code will segment that file.
+If the path to a _folder_ is provided, the code will segment every relevant file in that folder.
+It is recommended that you remove any unnecessary files from the folder before running the code so as not to confuse the input-output functions.

 Segmentation can be performed manually or in an automated fashion using `main.py`.

 #### Automated Segmentation

-A 3D image can be segmented using the automated method with the following line
+A single 3D image can be segmented using the automated method with the following line

 <pre>python main.py "./path/to/file.npy" full </pre>